ckf104/takeaway-management/README.md

 Source code of a takeaway management platform for homework of the database course.
 * front-end: code of html, css, js
-* back-end: ....
+* back-end: code of python flask ?

-TODO:
+now:
-* form action in login.html
+* have added session support